Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Proposed Approach

+Given the well-estimated PI labels, now we discuss how to leverage the PI labels for noise-robust training.
+One simple solution is to train a single GNN to estimate the PI labels, leverage the estimated PI labels by replacing the binary labels $y_{\text{structure}}$ with the estimated smoothed PI labels and then perform regularization by joint training with the node classification task on that single GNN.
+However, since the GNN is exposed to the noisy node class labels $\overline{y}$, \emph{the PI label $y_{\text{PI}}$ cannot be estimated well if we entangle both the node label prediction and PI label estimation in a single GNN}.

+\textbf{Decoupling with two branches.} In this paper, as shown in Figure~\ref{fig:overview}, we propose to decouple the PI label estimation and node classification by using two separate GNNs, which are referred as a PI label estimation model $f_e$ and a node classification model $f_t$.
+The PI label estimation model generates the predictive confidence $y_{\text{PI}}$ by only learning with the PI estimation objective (Equation~\ref{eq:pi_loss}).
+The node classification model uses the generated PI label $y_{\text{PI}}$ from the PI label estimation model at the same time for model regularization.

-\textbf{Overall training.} Put them together, we introduce a new robust training objective for node classification against noisy labels on GNNs, leveraging the pairwise interactions in Section~\ref{sec:pi_gnn}.
-The key idea is to perform the node classification task by the task executor $f_t$ while regularizing $f_t$ to produce similar embeddings for nodes that have a closer PI and vice versa.
-The overall uncertainty-aware training objective for the task executor $f_t$ is formulated as:
+\textbf{Overall training.} Put them together, we introduce a new noise-robust training objective for node classification against noisy labels on GNNs, leveraging the estimated PI label in Section~\ref{sec:pi_gnn}.
+The key idea is to perform the node classification task by the node classification model $f_t$ while regularizing $f_t$ to produce similar embeddings for nodes that have a larger PI label and vice versa.
+Different from Equation~\ref{eq:pi_loss} that uses the discrete labels of 0 and 1, we use the smoothed PI label as the learning target.
+The overall noise-robust training objective for the node classification branch $f_t$ is formulated as: